BillyFrcs/Programming/README.md

 Learning how to solve problem Data Structures and Algorithms with logic Programming and passed all the problem cases from [HackerRank](https://www.hackerrank.com/dashboard) website, check this [Folder](https://github.com/BillyFrcs/ProgrammingLanguages/tree/master/CodingChallenges) to see all the solutions.

-> Note: Some block of code might be using template from HackerRank.
+> Note: Some block of code might be using template from HackerRank

+## Open Contributed

+This repository is open to contribute, so feel free to add your new future or another cool stuff 😉.

 <i> © Billy Franscois </i>